Edited by: Keri Stooksbury

 NEXUS Marine Crossings

-For those not familiar, essentially it’s possible to arrive into Canada or the U.S. by hundreds of different marine locations.
-You could take a boat from the U.S. into Canada or vice versa — because that boat doesn’t have to go through a specific marked border crossing, it is essentially allowed to cross the border with the understanding that once it reaches land, the passengers onboard must declare themselves and their belongings.
+For those not familiar, essentially it’s possible to arrive in Canada or the U.S. by hundreds of different marine locations.
+You could take a boat from the U.S. into Canada or vice versa — because that boat doesn’t have to go through a specifically marked border crossing, it is essentially allowed to cross the border with the understanding that once it reaches land, the passengers onboard must declare themselves and their belongings.

 NEXUS Land Border Crossings